carbon-design-system/carbon/.github/ISSUE_TEMPLATE/app-icon-approval-request.md

 #### 5. Box Link

-Add in a box link (or other cloud) link to your completed App Icon Bulder and App Icon Template files.
+Add in a box link (or other cloud) link to your completed App Icon Delivery and App Icon Template files.
 Please make sure the permissions are set so anyone can view the icon.

 #### 6. Screenshot